xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures30.md

-  To make it easier to get started, the functionality previously provided by the `simple-auth`, `oauth2`, `sessions-local` and `sessions-jwt` services have been moved into Foxx as the `@arangodb/foxx/auth`, `@arangodb/foxx/oauth2` and `@arangodb/foxx/sessions` modules.
+  To make it easier to get started, the functionality previously provided by the `simple-auth`, `oauth2`, `sessions-local` and `sessions-jwt` services have been moved into Foxx as the `@avocadodb/foxx/auth`, `@avocadodb/foxx/oauth2` and `@avocadodb/foxx/sessions` modules.

 Logging
 -------

-ArangoDB's logging is now grouped into topics.
+AvocadoDB's logging is now grouped into topics.
 The log verbosity and output files can be adjusted per log topic.
 For example

 ```